flowers-10/Three-Learn/docs/Chapter 03 Advanced techniques 第三章 先进技术.md

     setTextures()
     {
          this.textures = {}

         this.textures.color = this.resources.items.grassColorTexture
-        this.textures.color.encoding = THREE.sRGBEncoding
+        this.textures.color.colorSpace = THREE.SRGBColorSpace
         this.textures.color.repeat.set(1.5, 1.5)
         this.textures.color.wrapS = THREE.RepeatWrapping
         this.textures.color.wrapT = THREE.RepeatWrapping